Help For Veterans Arrested In Okaloosa County

 How did Veteran’s Court start?

 Senate Bill 138 was enacted in July, 2012 and Veterans Court began serving military members charged with crimes.
 Okaloosa County Judge T. Patterson Maney was instrumental in the enactment of this bill and as a result the Veterans Court initiative has been named the T. Patterson Maney Veterans’ Treatment Intervention Act.
-Due to his extensive military experience, Judge Maney is the presiding Judge over Veterans Court for Okaloosa County.
+Due to his extensive military experience, **UPDATE**Judge Maney was the presiding Judge over Veterans Court for Okaloosa County until his retirement in 2018.
+The Honorable Angela Mason currently presides over Veteran’s Court.
 Veterans Court operates under Florida Statute §394.47891.

 How can I qualify for Veteran’s Court?